mkubaczyk/helmsman/docs/desired_state_specification.md

 > You can use environment variables in the desired state files.
 The environment variable name should start with "$", or encapsulated in "${", "}". "$" characters can be escaped like "$$".

-> Starting from v1.9.0, you can also use environment variables in your helm values/secrets files.
+> You can also use environment variables in your helm values/secrets files.

 ## Metadata